 - Management can better monitor progress and activities

 - Can troubleshoot platform issues on-site when needed.

-- quality and activities of the team at all times as well as full control of marketing budgets.
-Furthermore, staff members could solve your ecommerce platform issues on-site when needed.
+- Control of quality and activities of the team at all times as well as full control of marketing budgets.
+Furthermore, staff members could solve your eCommerce platform issues on-site when needed.

 - More room to experiment

 - Qualified candidates might be over your budget

 - Inexperienced employees are prone to make more mistakes that can harm your business

 - Initial adjustment period can make or break your marketing strategy

 - Useful mainly for long-term ongoing work (which can be costly)

 - Liability concerns